 Targeted therapy for melanoma skin cancer

-As doctors have found some of the gene changes that make melanoma cells different from normal cells, they have begun to develop drugs that attack these changes.
-These targeted drugs work in a different way from standard chemotherapy drugs.
-Sometimes, they work when chemotherapy doesn’t.
-They can also have less severe side effects.
-Doctors are still learning the best way to use these drugs to treat melanoma.
+As doctors have found some of the gene changes that make melanoma cells different from normal cells, they have created drugs that attack these changes.
+These targeted drugs work differently from standard chemo drugs.
+Sometimes, they work when chemo doesn’t.
+They can also have different side effects.

 About half of all melanomas have changes (mutations) in the BRAF gene.
-These changes cause the gene to make a protein that tells the melanoma cells to grow and divide quickly.
-Drugs that target this protein can be used in patients with advanced melanoma who have a this BRAF mutation.
+These changes cause the gene to make more of the BRAF protein, which tells the melanoma cells to grow and divide quickly.
+Drugs that target this and related proteins can be used in patients with advanced melanoma that has a BRAF mutation.
 These drugs are not likely to work in patients whose melanomas have a normal BRAF gene.

 Some drugs attack the BRAF protein directly:

 These drugs are taken as pills.
 Common side effects can include skin thickening, headache, fever, joint pain, fatigue, hair loss, and rash.
 Less common but more serious side effects can also occur.
 Some people treated with these drugs get new skin cancers called squamous cell carcinomas, which can be treated by removing them.

 Some drugs target the MEK protein, which is related to the BRAF protein: